Managing and supporting employees with mental ill health

 Government support programmes

-The Disability Employment Service, which is part of the Department for Communities, provides specialist support programmes to help employers recruit and retain disabled workers.
+The Health and Work Support Branch, which is part of the Department for Communities, provides specialist support programmes to help employers recruit and retain disabled workers.

-This support includes the Job Introduction Scheme, Workable (NI), Access to Work (NI) and Occupational Psychology Services.
+This support includes Workable (NI), Access to Work (NI) and Condition Management Programme.

 Read more on support if you employ someone who is disabled.